 from Data Science to Artificial Intelligence

 As a social scientist (PDF) and fellow of the Royal Statistical Society my skills include exploratory data analysis and confirmatory data analysis.
 Statistics was also the focus of my studies at the University of Cologne and Utrecht University (Netherlands).
 I got my doctorate at the Justus Liebig University Giessen for performing one of the first longitudinal media analyses and took additional courses in statistics at the University of Leuven (Belgium) and Bielefeld University.
-Reading Herbert George Wells, who said "statistical thinking will one day be as necessary for efficient citizenship as the ability to read and write", made me interested in the Johns Hopkins University (USA) data science specialization (PDF) and the mathematics for machine learning specialization (PDF) of the Imperial College London (UK) on Coursera.
+Reading Herbert George Wells, who said "statistical thinking will one day be as necessary for efficient citizenship as the ability to read and write", made me interested in the Johns Hopkins University (USA) data science specialization (PDF), the Stanford University (UK) machine learning course (PDF) as well as the deepening mathematics for machine learning specialization (PDF) of the Imperial College London (UK) on Coursera.
 Besides my current academic lectures I advise public as well as governmental organisations on the application of multivariate statistics, machine learning algorithms and current limitations of artificial intelligence by providing some catchy introductions to Python and R.

 See you soon